-4.1.2 Annually, the Graduate Student Caucus will elect graduate students in good standing to committees.
-Two students may be elected as representatives to the Department Graduate Studies Committee, one may be elected as a representative on the Department Scholarship Committee, and two may be elected to the Outreach and Engagement Committee, and three or more may be elected to the Department Equity, Diversity and Inclusion Committee.
+4.1.3 Annually, the Graduate Student Caucus will elect graduate students in good standing to committees.
+Two students may be elected as representatives to the Department Graduate Studies Committee, one may be elected as a representative on the Department Scholarship Committee, one or two may be elected to the Department Outreach and Engagement Committee, and three or more may be elected to the Department Equity, Diversity and Inclusion Committee.

 4.2 Departmental Standing Committees